Jacque Nyenhuis PhD RD LDN

 Nyenhuis, J. & Blair, B., ( in process) Thyme for Everything Under the Sun.

-Stutte, G., and Nyenhuis, J., (2020) Plant-based foods as primary line of defense against diseases.
+Stutte, G., and Nyenhuis, J., (in process) Plant-based foods as primary line of defense against diseases.
 In Integrative Health in Clinical Practice.
 Ed.
 Blujus dos Santos Rohde, C., & Ricardo Ghelman, M. Monroe Publishing Co.

 INVITED INTERNATIONAL PRESENTATIONS